One bowl, overnight super soft banana muffins made with oat flour.

 Glaze.
 I made a glaze with 1 cup powdered sugar, a pinch of vanilla, a dash of vanilla paste and 2 tablespoons of milk.

-So I’ve heard from people who have tried this in my other recipes (like these blondies) and they’ve managed to do so successfully.
+So I’ve heard from people who have tried this in my other recipes (like my oat flour blondies) and they’ve managed to do so successfully.
 I have never had such luck; perhaps my food processor isn’t strong enough but when I compare store-bought oat flour to home-ground, the latter is an even, fine powder.

 So to answer the question, I’d say if you’ve done it successfully before go for it.
 If not, stick to store-bought.